 To make the individual pieces for the herringbone pattern I cut the long strips of timber into equal pieces (ours are 15cm long) with our mitre saw.
 You could, of course, cut them by hand but using the mitre saw is much quicker and it’s also much easier to make sure all pieces are exactly the same size which is important when laying a pattern.

-When you’ve cut all pieces, lay out one full row of them across the desk and make sure that it’s level before glueing it into place.
+When you’ve cut all the pieces, lay out one full row of them across the desk and make sure that it’s level before glueing it into place.
 Working from the centre outwards will ensure that the pattern is even.

-Then just work your way across the surface of the table glueing down each piece of timber pressing it down firmly.
+Then just work your way across the surface of the table glueing down each piece of timber and pressing it down firmly.
 Don’t worry about the edges just yet, just make sure the whole surface is covered.

 Then, when you’ve finished covering the whole surface and everything has dried it’s time to sort out the edges.